dorukarslan/Instagram-Giveaway-Tool/README.md

 **Working Principle**
 In order to use it, you need to fill some parts in the code block.

-Firstly, in order to use it you need to fill 'log' and 'pas' variables with your Instagram username and password in order to login.
+Firstly, you need to fill 'log' and 'pas' variables with your Instagram username and password in order to login.

 Then, you need to fill related post url part(where **_'giveaway post's URL here'_** is written) with intended Instagram post's URL.